tdcosim/TDcoSim/docs/user_guide/user_guide_introduction.md

 Please note that the output comes in an interval of half-a-cycle for dynamic simulations.
 For steady-state simulations, the output comes at an interval corresponding to the time step of users’ choice, which can range from seconds, minutes, hours, to years.

-The output format is an Excel spreadsheet.
+The output format include Excel spreadsheet and more can be found in the dashboard visualization example.

 ## Types of studies